Napoleon and the Catholic Church: Concordat of 1801

-The Concordat of 1801 is an agreement between Napoleon Bonaparte and Pope Pius VII that reaffirmed the Roman Catholic Church as the majority church of France and restored some of its civil status.
+The Concordat of 1801 was an agreement between Napoleon Bonaparte and Pope Pius VII that reaffirmed the Roman Catholic Church as the majority church of France and restored some of its civil status.

-While the Concordat restored some ties to the papacy, it largely favored the interests of the French state; the balance of church-state relations had tilted firmly in Bonaparte's favour.
+While the Concordat restored some ties to the papacy, it largely favoured the interests of the French state; the balance of church-state relations had tilted firmly in Bonaparte's favour.
 As a part of the Concordat, he presented another set of laws called the Organic Articles.